'Family drama' leaves three dead in western German town

 Police discovered the bodies after entering a residential building in the town, and also found the suspected perpetrator suffering from serious injuries, a police spokesman said on Thursday.

+The suspect was later declared brain dead, according to the local public prosecutor's office.

-The spokesman referred to a "family drama" but did not provide further details about the incident or the identity of the "seriously injured" man and his relationship to the victims.
+The police spokesman referred to a "family drama" but did not provide further details about the incident or the identity of the suspect and his relationship to the victims.

 The criminal investigation department and the public prosecutor's office had taken over the investigation, he said.
 Witnesses still had to be questioned and forensics were on site.